Data Fetch steps are color-coded blue in the visual editor. Data fetch Steps consist of all of the HTTP Requests and the Database Connector step.

 The Query tab is where you will enter your query.
 Once you have entered the query, you can hit “Test Query” to verify that the query is doing what you want it to do.
 You will see the results stored in the variable you defined in the variable field.

 That is it!
-Now you are ready to use the query results through your defined variable in your subsequent steps.
+You are ready to use the query results through your defined variable in your subsequent steps.